futtetennista/nixos-config/README.md

 ## Setup (macOS/Darwin)

+**WARNING: Don't do this without reading the source.** This repository is and always has been _my_ configurations.
+If you blindly run this, your system may be changed in ways that you don't want.

 This uses the [nix-darwin](https://github.com/LnL7/nix-darwin) project.
 I manage as much as I can with Nix, e.g. apps, system settings, Homebrew, etc. The configuration doesn't yet cover 100% of my set up though.